heremaps/xyz-hub/README.md

 [Naksha](https://en.wikipedia.org/wiki/Naksha) [(नक्शा)](https://www.shabdkosh.com/search-dictionary?lc=hi&sl=en&tl=hi&e=%E0%A4%A8%E0%A4%95%E0%A5%8D%E0%A4%B6%E0%A4%BE) is the name of this fork of the [XYZ-Hub](https://github.com/heremaps/xyz-hub) (pronounced **nakshaa** or **nakśā**).
 It stays a web service for the access and management of geospatial data.
 This spin-off was done to independently realize needed new features, not planned to be supported in the original [XYZ-Hub](https://github.com/heremaps/xyz-hub) project.

-The meaning of [Naksha](https://en.wikipedia.org/wiki/Naksha) is “Map”.
+The meaning of [Naksha](https://en.wikipedia.org/wiki/Naksha)-Hub is “Map-Hub”.

 # Overview
 Naksha features are:
-* Organize geo datasets in _spaces_
+* Organize geo datasets in _spaces_.
-* Store and manipulate individual geo features (points, linestrings, polygons)
+* Store and manipulate individual geo features (points, line-strings, polygons).
-* Retrieve geo features as vector tiles, with or without clipped geometries
+* Retrieve geo features as vector tiles, with or without clipped geometries.
-* Search for geo features spatially using a bounding box, radius, or any custom geometry
+* Search for geo features spatially using a bounding box, radius, or any custom geometry.
-* Explore geo features by filtering property values
+* Explore geo features by filtering property values.
-* Retrieve statistics for your _spaces_
+* Retrieve statistics for your _spaces_.
-* Analytical representation of geo data as hexbins with statistical information
+* Analytical representation of geo data as hex-bins with statistical information.
-* Connect with different data sources
+* Connect with different data sources.
-* Build a real-time geodata pipeline with processors
+* Build a real-time geo-data pipeline with processors.
-* Attach listeners to react on events
+* Attach listeners to react on events.

 Naksha uses [GeoJSON](https://tools.ietf.org/html/rfc79460) as the main geospatial data exchange format.
 Tiled data can also be provided as [MVT](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/README.md).

+# Terminology
+Naksha uses the following terms:
+- **Feature**: An object that is compatible to the [GeoJSON](https://tools.ietf.org/html/rfc79460) format.
+- **Collection**: A physical storage for features.
+- **Connector**: A configuration that binds a named event handler (some server side code) with an arbitrary secret configuration.
+The event handlers implements event processing logic, for example they send requests to foreign hosts, store or read features from a storage or perform validation and verification.
+- **Space**: The public name to access a set of features.
+A space can be bound to a collection, but does not need to be.
+There are for example virtual spaces, which combine features of other spaces.
+A space on its own is a feature that can be modified.
+All spaces need at least one connector, but can chain multiple.
+- **Subscription**: A subscription is a configuration, defining, which connector should be invoked when the content of a space changes.
+The listener can have multiple connectors the same way a space has.
+They will be executed for all events and guaranteed to be called at least ones.
+That means if an error occurs, they are called again.
+All subscriptions are independent of each other.
+Naksha calls individual subscriptions parallel, but each subscription receive all events in order.
+A subscription is guaranteed to be called at least ones at one Naksha instance at a time, but it can be moved between instances.
+- **AppId**: The identifier of the application that has modified a feature, read from the JWT token.
+- **Author**: A user or application identifier that has modified a feature, read from the JWT token.
+- **Owner**: An named entity that owns a feature and always has full access to the feature, being either a user or application.
+Can be set to the author or application from the JWT token.
+If not explicitly set, the owner of the parent.
+If no parent is available, the user from the JWT token or the application or eventually “anonymous”.
+A space can enforce a specific owner for all features in it.

 # Prerequisites